btsema/BankingTestApp/README.md

 ## Introduction
-With this test we want to get an idea of your proficiency in backend related web development technologies.
-We will give you a task specification below and you are free to use whatever PHP libraries, frameworks etc. you consider as useful to implement it together with SQL database (preferably MySQL or SQLite).
-You shall provide us with a hosted git repository of your resulting work including a readme file to describe the required steps to deploy it locally.

-Task
 Implement a REST API that shall be used internally, so no authentication is needed.
 Format shall be JSON.
-No front­end or graphical interface is needed.
+No front - end or graphical interface is needed.

 ## Dependency